-Many people who have owned pet dogs assume that they know all about choosing, buying, and training dogs, but livestock guardian dogs are a completely different animal.
-In this episode we are talking about those differences with Bill Costanzo from Texas A&M AgriLife Research Center in San Angelo.
+Many people who have owned pet dogs assume that they know all about choosing, buying, and training dogs, but livestock guardian dogs are completely different animals.
+In this episode, we are talking about those differences with Bill Costanzo from Texas A&M AgriLife Research Center in San Angelo.

 For more information

 Listen right here or on your favorite platform…

 You may also check out this blog post — Tips for Protecting Your Livestock from Predators.

 Want to learn about the different types of dogs that people may need on a farm or homestead?
 Check out Choosing a Farm Dog: Which Breed is Best for Your Country Homestead?

 Hey everyone, and welcome to another episode.
 This is going to be a great show today.
 I have with me Bill Costanzo, a livestock guardian dog research specialist from Texas A&M AgriLife Research Center in San Angelo, and we are going to be talking about how you can keep your goats safe using a livestock guardian dog.
 Welcome to the show, Bill.

 Deborah Niemann 0:26